 Beyond all the interesting anecdotes about the figure of David, should not be forgotten that this figure has a long symbolic heritage derived not only from the Bible but also from Antiquity.
 It is even likely that the biblical account is fed (even indirectly) of the stories about Hercules or other characters in the mythology of neighboring cultures (friendly or not).

 However, under the clear dome of the Galleria dell’Accademia in Florence, stands gallant image of the Jewish king that Michelangelo created.
-In a sense, the Italian artist acted as a historian when shaping the figure of the biblical character and could had follow some of the previous models that were then available.
+In a sense, the Italian artist acted as a historian when shaping the figure of the biblical character and could have followed some of the previous models that were then available.

-The bearded king of medieval the biographical sketch, sculpted by Benedetto Antelami in 1215 for the facade of the Cathedral of Borgo San Donino could had been one option.
-But also the teen and peaceful stamp of the hero who had created Donatello and Verrocchio in 1430 and 1475, respectively, could had serve as models to Michelangelo.
+The bearded king of medieval the biographical sketch, sculpted by Benedetto Antelami in 1215 for the facade of the Cathedral of Borgo San Donino could have been one option.
+But also the teen and peaceful stamp of the hero who had created Donatello and Verrocchio in 1430 and 1475, respectively, could have served as models to Michelangelo.

 Instead, Michelangelo took another way.
 He did not follow the image of the venerable and wise king, nor the image of the quiet achiever boy to whom the glory had smiled.
 This new David is not a conquering hero, for he do not have at his feet the severed head of the enemy.